Yaarn/yaarn.github.io/pages/agency/getting-started/index.md

 # Getting started

-This section of the documentation will guide you through the process of getting started with Yaarn, creating a workspace, adding users and logging in.
+This section of the documentation will guide you through the process of getting started with Pressto, creating a workspace, adding users and logging in.